jackyef/react-browser-visualization/README.md

 ![image](https://user-images.githubusercontent.com/7252454/48788338-37c08b00-ed1d-11e8-9bc0-42fde71e52e6.png)

-This project is mainly used for Tokopedia Talk at 23rd November 2018.
+This project is made to be used at Tokopedia Talk at 27th November 2018.

 To start playing around on your local machine, just run: